nus-cs2103/website-base/admin/project-deliverables.md

   * PE (at **v1.4**): [nus-{{ module | lower }}-{{ semester }}/**pe**]({{module_org}}/pe/issues).

 * **Bug report format**:
+  * {{ icon_important_big_red }} Post bugs as you find them %%(i.e., do not wait to post all bugs at the end)%% because the issue tracker will close exactly at the end of the allocated time.
   * ==Do not use team ID in bug reports==. %%Reason: to prevent others copying your bug reports%%
   * Each bug should be a separate issue.
   * Write good quality bug reports; ==poor quality or incorrect bug reports will not earn credit==.
   * Use a descriptive title.
   * Give a good description of the bug with ==steps to reproduce and screenshots==.
-  * Assign a severity to the bug report:
+  * Assign a severity to the bug report.
+Bug report without a priority label are considered `severity.Low` (lower severity bugs earn lower credit):

 <div class="indented-level4">
 <include src="appendixE-gitHub.md#bug-severity" />